realkibetgilbert/ComplytekTest/README.md

 # Complytek Test API – Employee, Department & Project Management

-A RESTful API built with **.NET 9** for managing employees, departments, and projects in a company.
+A RESTful API built with **.NET 9** for managing employees, departments, and projects

 ---